 The following adverse reactions have been identified during post-approval use of Myfortic or other MPA derivatives.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-- Congenital malformations and an increased incidence of first trimester pregnancy loss have been reported following exposure to MMF during pregnancy [see BOXED WARNING, WARNINGS AND PRECAUTIONS].
+- Congenital malformations including ear, facial, cardiac and nervous system malformations and an increased incidence of first trimester pregnancy loss have been reported following exposure to MMF during pregnancy [see BOXED WARNING, WARNINGS AND PRECAUTIONS].